 In many cases, more than one system is required to deliver an integrated employee journey, along with suitable interfaces and business rules.
 This journey starts with maintaining accurate employee information (HR) and position controls (Finance) within the HRIS.
-These elements connect to a scheduling module or interface with a separate staff scheduling system containing real-time scheduling and deployment data.
+These elements connect to a scheduling module that holds staffing needs or interface with a separate staff scheduling system containing real-time scheduling and deployment data.
 An optimized staff scheduling environment ensures that clean, accurately linked time data flows seamlessly to payroll.